-Each recipient must have an individual service plan (ISP) developed by an interdisciplinary team with representation from the professions, disciplines or service areas specific to the individual needs and program design.
+Each Minnesota Health Care Programs (MHCP) member must have an individual service plan (ISP) developed by an interdisciplinary team with representation from the professions, disciplines or service areas specific to the individual needs and program design.
 This plan must be based on the results of a comprehensive functional assessment as defined by federal regulations.
-This plan must state the objectives needed to meet the recipients needs as identified by the comprehensive assessment and document a sequenced plan for meeting the objectives.
+This plan must state the objectives needed to meet the members’ needs as identified by the comprehensive assessment and document a sequenced plan for meeting the objectives.
 The objectives must:

-The plan must describe relevant interventions to support the recipient toward independence.
+The plan must describe relevant interventions to support the member toward independence.
 The interventions must:

-The plan must be completed within 30 days after admission.
-The Qualified Developmental Disability Professional (QDDP) must review the plan when the recipient (not an all-inclusive list):
+The team must complete the plan within 30 days after admission.
+The Qualified Developmental Disability Professional (QDDP) must review the plan when the member (not an all-inclusive list):

-The ICF/DD is to provide outcome-based services in response to the needs of a person as identified in the Individual Service Plan.
+The ICF/DD is to provide outcome-based services in response to the needs of the person identified in the ISP.
 Services must be based on the needs, preferences and goals of the individual and be consistent with the principles of the least restrictive environment and self-determination.
 The ICF/DD must make available to each person:

-A physician must certify the need for a certified NF, certified boarding care facility, or ICF/DD.
-A Physician Certification form (DHS-1503) must be completed in the following instances:
+A physician must certify the need for a certified nursing facility (NF), certified boarding care facility, or ICF/DD.
+A Physician Certification (DHS-1503) (PDF) must be completed in the following instances:

-The initial utilization review date for a recipient must be established at the time of admission and documented on the Physician Certification (DHS1503).
-The initial utilization review date for an MA applicant must be established when notified of MA eligibility.
-The Utilization Review Group documentation must indicate the recipient was reviewed at least every six months, or more often if the group deems it necessary.
-Each time a Physician Certification (DHS1503) is required, the utilization review process must be re-established.
+The initial utilization review date for a member must be established at the time of admission and documented on the Physician Certification (DHS-1503) (PDF).
+The facility admissions team of the ICF/DD must establish the initial utilization review date for an MA applicant when both the applicant and ICF/DD are notified of MA eligibility.
+The Utilization Review Group documentation must indicate the member was reviewed at least every six months, or more often if the group deems it necessary.
+Each time a DHS-1503 is required, the utilization review process must be re-established.

-Each recipient must have a medical evaluation whenever a Physician Certification (DHS1503) is required.
+Each member must have a medical evaluation whenever a DHS-1503 is required.
 The minimum requirements of this evaluation include all of the following:

-In the situation where a recipient is readmitted from a hospital stay or unauthorized leave, providers must document the review and any update of the evaluation.
+In the situation where a member is readmitted from a hospital stay or unauthorized leave, providers must document the review and any update of the evaluation.

 Roles and Responsibilities

 The state (DHS), counties and ICF/DD facilities all share responsibilities.
 The counties handle case management and logistical issues related to the facilities.
-More information on these roles and responsibilities of the parties may be found in the following sections of the ICF/DD System Manual:
+Find more information on these roles and responsibilities of the parties in the following sections of the ICF/DD Systems Manual:

-Providers serving MHCP recipients who reside in an ICF/DD must:
+Providers serving MHCP members who reside in an ICF/DD must:

 For additional information, refer to:

-Exemption: An SNF, ICF or ICF/DD that is operated, listed, and certified as a Christian Science sanatorium by the First Church of Christ Scientist, of Boston, Massachusetts, is not subject to the federal regulations for utilization control in order to receive MA payments for the cost of recipient care.
+Exemption: An SNF, ICF or ICF/DD that is operated, listed and certified as a Christian Science sanatorium by the First Church of Christ Scientist of Boston, Massachusetts, is not subject to the federal regulations for utilization control in order to receive MA payments for the cost of member care.

-MHCP recipients must be actively enrolled in either Medical Assistance (MA, Programs NM and IM) or Emergency Medical Assistance (EMA), or be eligible under the DD waiver program.
+MHCP members must be enrolled in either Medical Assistance (MA, NM or IM) or Emergency Medical Assistance (EMA), or be eligible under the Developmental Disabilities (DD) waiver program.

-MA-eligible recipients must reside in a certified bed that matches their certified level of care.
+MA-eligible members must reside in a certified bed that matches their certified level of care.
 Eligibility for ICF/DD services is determined through a screening process.
-Refer to Admission to an ICF/DD.
+Refer to the Admission to an ICF/DD section of the Provider Manual.
 Minnesota Department of Health (MDH) certifies an ICF/DD to provide health or rehabilitative services for persons who:

-Medical Assistance (MA) will cover the cost of care for a recipient who resides in a licensed ICF/DD, certified Nursing Facility (NF), or a certified Boarding Care Home (BCH), if the recipient:
+MA will cover the cost of care for a member who resides in a licensed ICF/DD, certified nursing facility or a certified boarding care home (BCH) if the member:

-MHCP covers room and board care for an MA recipient in an ICF/DD.
-Items/services usually included in the per diem (not an all-inclusive list):
+MHCP covers room and board care for an MA member in an ICF/DD.
+Items or services usually included in the per diem (not an all-inclusive list):

 The ICF/DD and DT&H provider are required to provide active treatment and meet all federal regulations that govern a person who resided in an ICF/DD, no matter which of the options above, is used.

-The Services During the Day Option for persons who live in an ICF/DD provides an option for services other than DT&H. It provides the flexibility and choice to select the program option that best meets the recipients needs as identified in the Individual Service Plan (ISP).
-Services or supports provided using this option enables the recipient to fully integrate into the community.
-Services during the day may include a variety of supports to enable the recipient to exercise choices for community integration and inclusion activities.
-Services during the day may include but are not limited to: supported work, support during community activities, community volunteer programs, adult day care, recreational activities, and other individualized supports.
-Services during the day must comply with active treatment requirements for recipients residing in an ICF/DD.
+The services during the day option for people who live in an ICF/DD provides an option for services other than DT&H. It provides the flexibility and choice to select the program option that best meets the member’s needs as identified in the ISP.
+Services or supports provided using this option enables the member to fully integrate into the community.
+Services during the day may include a variety of supports to enable the member to exercise choices for community integration and inclusion activities.
+Services during the day may include but are not limited to: supported work, support during community activities, community volunteer programs, adult day care, recreational activities and other individualized supports.
+Services during the day must comply with active treatment requirements for members residing in an ICF/DD.
 Services during the day can be provided by any of the following:

-Services may not be provided by the residential service provider, unless the recipient or their legal representative is:
+Services may not be provided by the residential service provider, unless the member or the member’s legal representative is:

-A recipient can receive services during the day from someone other than the ICF/DD when that is the choice of the recipient or their legally authorized representative.
-The ICF/DD where the recipient lives is responsible to arrange, oversee and bill for the services provided.
+A member can receive services during the day from someone other than the ICF/DD when that is the choice of the member or the member’s legally authorized representative.
+The ICF/DD where the member lives is responsible to arrange, oversee and bill for the services provided.
 The ICF/DD will pay the provider of the service at a rate that does not exceed the rate approved by DHS.
 The application for this option is available in Services During the Day Options for persons living in ICF/DD facilities.
-MA eligible residents of ICF/DDs and Nursing Facilities (NFs) who also meet hospice service eligibility may elect to receive hospice services where they live.
+MA eligible residents of ICF/DDs and nursing facilities (NFs) who also meet hospice service eligibility may elect to receive hospice services where they live.
 Refer to the Hospice Services section.

-DT&H facilities are licensed supports to provide recipients with help to develop and maintain life skills, participate in community life and engage in proactive and satisfying activities of their own choosing.
+DT&H facilities are licensed supports to provide members with help to develop and maintain life skills, participate in community life and engage in proactive and satisfying activities of their own choosing.
 Services include:

-A recipient cannot attend both a DT&H and Services During the Day on the same day.
+A member cannot attend both a DT&H and services during the day on the same day.
 Only one of these two services may be billed for one person on any given day of the week.

-ICF/DD recipients have a choice of day services as do persons who receive a home and community-based waiver.
-The active treatment criteria for persons who reside in an ICF/DD remains in place, no matter which option is chosen.
+ICF/DD members have a choice of day services as do people who receive a home and community-based waiver.
+The active treatment criteria for people who reside in an ICF/DD remains in place, no matter which option is chosen.